-- 3. Unless otherwise provided in a Party's Schedule to Annex 14-A, this Chapter shall not apply to: - (a) the acquisition or rental of land, existing buildings or other immovable property or the rights thereon; - (b) non-contractual agreements or any form of assistance that a Party, including its procuring entities, provides, including cooperative agreements, grants, loans, equity infusions, guarantees, subsidies, fiscal incentives and sponsorship arrangements; - (c) the procurement or acquisition of: fiscal agency or depository services; liquidation and management services for regulated financial institutions; or services related to the sale, redemption and distribution of public debt, including loans and government bonds, notes, derivatives and other securities; - (d) public employment contracts; - (e) procurement: - (i) conducted for the specific purpose of providing international assistance, including development aid; - (ii) funded by an international organisation or foreign or international grants, loans or other assistance to which procurement procedures or conditions of the international organisation or donor apply.
-If the procedures or conditions of the international organisation or donor do not restrict the participation of suppliers then the procurement shall be subject to Article 14.4.1; or - (iii) conducted under the particular procedure or condition of an international agreement relating to the stationing of troops or relating to the joint implementation by the signatory countries of a project; and
+- 3. Unless otherwise provided in a Party's Schedule to Annex 3, this Chapter shall not apply to: - (a) the acquisition or rental of land, existing buildings or other immovable property or the rights thereon; - (b) non-contractual agreements or any form of assistance that a Party, including its procuring entities, provides, including cooperative agreements, grants, loans, equity infusions, guarantees, subsidies, fiscal incentives and sponsorship arrangements; - (c) the procurement or acquisition of: fiscal agency or depository services; liquidation and management services for regulated financial institutions; or services related to the sale, redemption and distribution of public debt, including loans and government bonds, notes and other securities; - (d) public employment contracts; - (e) procurement: - (i) conducted for the specific purpose of providing international assistance, including development aid; - (ii) funded by an international organisation or foreign or international grants, loans or other assistance to which procurement procedures or conditions of the international organisation or donor apply.
+If the procedures or conditions of

-(f) procurement of a good or service outside the territory of the Party of the procuring entity, for consumption outside the territory of that Party.
+- the international organisation or donor do not restrict the participation of suppliers then the procurement shall be subject to Article 4.1 (General Principles); or - (iii) conducted under the particular procedure or condition of an international agreement relating to the stationing of troops or relating to the joint implementation by the signatory countries of a project; - (f) procurement of a good or service outside the territory of the Party of the procuring entity, for consumption outside the territory of that Party; and - (g) procurement of asset management and financial advisory services pertaining to reserves held by each Party's Government or its entities.